Andrew Ridgeley: Charitable work

 Ridgeley has several times participated in the Dallaglio Cycle Slam, a charity bike ride for the Dallaglio Rugby Works, established in 2009 by former England rugby captain Lawrence Dallaglio, which helps young people tackle life in a positive way with the help of rugby.
 Ridgeley is a keen road cyclist and featured in a Sigma Sport "Cafe Ride" interview with former British cycling road race champion Matt Stephens in 2024.
-In 2024 Andrew Ridgeley attended the St. George's Society of New York's British Bash.
-He was awarded their Anglo-American Cultural Award.
+In 2024, Ridgeley attended the St. George's Society of New York's British Bash, and was awarded their Anglo-American Cultural Award.

 Personal life

 From 1990 to 2017, Ridgeley was in a relationship with Keren Woodward, a member of the group Bananarama.
 They lived with her son in a restored 15th-century farm property near Wadebridge, Cornwall.
 Ridgeley announced he was dating socialite Amanda Cronin in summer 2022; they separated in May 2023.

+He is a supporter of Queens Park Rangers.